ChrisBoon/OUP-online-practice-help-docs-v1/README.md

 ## Overview

-This project is a web-app containing Help Docs for new Online Ptacice courses.
+This project is a web-app containing Help Docs for new Online Pracice courses.

 It will be used by all courses going forward.
 Features include:
 * uses angularjs to pull the help data from json files so separation of content from UI for easy updating.